thomjiji/dri/README.md

 It has the following characteristics:

-- It completely replicates the signature of the original API, and strictly follows the original parameters, function overloading, return type, etc. as stated in the DaVinci Resolve API README.
+- It faithfully duplicates the signature of the original API, adhering strictly to the original parameters, function overloading, return type, and other specifications outlined in the DaVinci Resolve API README.
-- All docstrings are based on the latest DaVinci Resolve 18.5 Beta 3 README.
-I will update it regularly.
+- All docstrings are derived from the most recent DaVinci Resolve 18.5 Beta 3 README and will be consistently updated.
-- It's just a dev dependency, or you can think of it as an interface.
-When you're done with the dev, you can delete it and the code will work fine in DaVinci Resolve.
-Because it uses the exact same signature as the original API.
+- It serves solely as a development dependency or an interface.
+Once development is complete, you are free to remove it, and the code will continue to function seamlessly in DaVinci Resolve since it employs the identical signature as the original API.

 # Similar Project